weenhanceit/relationships/has-many-through.md

 ##
 # Represents a period during which the instituation offers courses.
-class Session < ApplicationRecord has_many :sections, inverse_of: :session, autosave: true has_many :courses, through: :sections end
+class Session < ApplicationRecord has_many :sections, inverse_of: :session, autosave: true, dependent: :destroy has_many :courses, through: :sections end
 ```